raghavagps/pprint2/README.md

 - Model 1: AAB profile used as input feature
 - Model 2: PCB profile used as input feature
 - Model 3: PSSM profile used as input feature
-- iv) Model 4: Hybrid of all features (AAB,PSB,PSSM) used as input feature
+- Model 4: Hybrid of all features (AAB,PSB,PSSM) used as input feature

 # Minimum USAGE
 ```